pulumi/docs/content/docs/reference/pkg/azure-nextgen/cdn/origingroup.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const originGroup = new azure_nextgen.cdn.latest.OriginGroup("originGroup", {
+const originGroup = new azure_nextgen.cdn.OriginGroup("originGroup", {
     endpointName: "endpoint1",
     healthProbeSettings: {
         probeIntervalInSeconds: 120,